Anthony Herbert (footballer)

-Anthony Herbert (born 18 April 1998) is a Trinidadian professional footballer currently playing as a defender for Haka.
+Anthony Herbert (born 18 April 1998) is a Trinidadian professional footballer currently playing as a defender for Las Vegas Lights.

 Club career

 In February 2022, it was announced that Herbert had signed a professional contract with Finnish side Haka.
 He signed a contract extension in November of the same year.

+Herbert returned to the United States in February 2024, signing with USL Championship side New Mexico United on February 21, 2024.

+On July 25, 2025, Herbet was transferred to Las Vegas Lights.

 International career

 In September 2022, Herbert received his first call up to the Trinidad and Tobago national football team.